livioribeiro/selva/docs/en/tutorial.md

 ## Adding a database

-Our greeting application is working fine, but we might want to add register the greeting requests in a persistent database, for auditing purposes.
+Our greeting application is working fine, but we might want to register the greeting requests in a persistent database, for auditing purposes.

-To do this we need to create the database service and inject it into the Greeter service.
+To do this we need to create the database service and inject it into the `Greeter` service.
 For this we can use the [Databases](https://www.encode.io/databases/) library with SQLite support:

 ```shell